kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

   - ***Finishes “A Wookiee Lost”***
   - ***Finishes “Chieftain in Need”***
 - IMMEDIATELY after Chuundar stops talking, [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
+  - If you wait too long, the game forces you to the Great Walkway and you cannot fast travel
-- Wookie Enslavement CS warps you to Janos: 1,3
+- [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) the Wookiee Enslavement CS
 - Talk to Eli Gand
   - Finishes ***“Honest Debt”***
-- `Level to 11: Persuade to 14, Master Flurry, Drain Life`
-- Transit Back, Return to Ebon Hawk and board
+- Transit Back and Return to Ebon Hawk
   - There is just a narrow window to Return to Ebon Hawk before you're booted out to the Great Walkway
-- Juhani #5 and #6
-- Fly to Tatooine:
+- [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) the Wookiee Enslavement CS again
+- Board the Ebon Hawk
-  - [Map CS Skip](<../Techniques/Map Cutscene Skips>) puts you back on Kashyyyk
+- Fly to Tatooine and use a [Map CS Skip](<../Techniques/Map Cutscene Skips>) to Return to Ebon Hawk
+- [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) the Wookiee Enslavement CS one final time
 - Reboard Ebon Hawk
-  - Talk to T3 8 times (+8; 11 Spikes)
-  - Fly to Tatooine
+- Fly to Tatooine again
     - Possible Fighter Skirmish

 ## Tatooine 2

 ### Anchorhead
-- Jolee #1
 - Leave Ebon Hawk
   - *Party: Leave empty when prompted*
 - Enter Anchorhead